Home Purchase

 FHA may get you in with less cash.
 Conventional may create a better long-term payment if your credit is strong and the loan structure is cleaner.

-If you are comparing both, the smartest move is to price them side by side with the exact condo and purchase scenario.
-Get A Quote and compare the real monthly cost before you commit to one path.
+If you're comparing both, price them side by side with the exact condo and purchase scenario.
+Get A Quote and compare the real monthly cost before you commit.

 Mortgage insurance differences